Aries constellation

 Magnitude 3.86 + 4.75 | Separation 7.5" | First telescopic double star

-The most historically significant double star in the sky: the first to be discovered through a telescope by Robert Hooke in 1664.
-Two nearly identical blue-white A-type stars separated by 7.5 arcseconds — trivially split at 30× or higher.
-Observing Mesarthim connects you directly to the birth of telescopic astronomy and one of history's greatest scientific achievements.
-Every amateur astronomer should experience this pair at least once.
+The first double star discovered through a telescope, by Robert Hooke in 1664.
+Two nearly identical blue-white A-type stars separated by 7.5 arcseconds — trivially split at 30×.
+Observing Mesarthim connects you directly to the beginning of telescopic double-star astronomy.

 NGC 877 — Spiral Galaxy